owainkenwayucl/mandel/python2/README.md

 ![exmample plot](example.png)

-Plotting is provided by `pnmmodules` (https://github.com/owainkenwayucl/pnmmodules)
+Plotting is provided by a modified version of the Python 3 module in `pnmmodules` (https://github.com/owainkenwayucl/pnmmodules)